-One of the most common misconceptions about ERPs is that they are only practical-or affordable for large enterprises.
+One of the most common misconceptions about ERPs is that they are only practical-or affordable-for large enterprises.
 While it's true that ERPs were first developed for large scale organizations, the operability, usability, and affordability of these systems has since trickled down into the small business world.

-There will be ERPs that are best suited for large, multi-continental enterprises.
-You may not need a software service that can power 500 factories or handle 10,000 employees.
-What you need, however, is the power and consistency that this type of software offers.
+There are many ERPs that are best suited for large, multi-continental enterprises.
+You won't need a software service that can power 500 factories or handle 10,000 employees.
+What you need, however, is the power, accuracy, and consistency that this type of software offers.